selvik/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 $env:DOCKER_HOST = "tcp://<ipaddress of server:2376"
 ```

-With this variable set, the command would not look like this.
+With this variable set, the command would now look like this.

 ```none
 docker run –it nanoserver cmd